Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Results and discussion

-The metrics for \acrshort{isl} segmentation, while comparable to many other works, leave something to be desired.
-As mentioned in the qualitative analysis, sometimes the ground truth is derived using other sequences or even time points, and it is not surprising that the model fails in these instances.
-From our extensive visual analysis of the large test set, we believe that the model is able to identify the majority of \acrshort{isl} that we would reasonably expect a human expert to identify from the available FLAIR sequence alone.
-We would suggest that the main utility of the \acrshort{isl} segmentation capabilities of this model are in identify relatively obvious FLAIR-positive \acrshort{isl} in large datasets, for clinical research purposes, or tracking the progression of elderly \acrshort{svd} patients with FLAIR-positive \acrshort{isl}.
+\paragraph{Ischaemic stroke lesions (ISL)} While the performance metrics for \acrshort{isl} segmentation are competitive with existing literature, they are inherently constrained by the reference standards.
+As noted in the qualitative analysis, sometimes the ground truth is derived using other sequences or even time points, leading to unavoidable disagreement between model and ground truth segmentation.
+Based on extensive visual inspection across the large test cohort, the pseudolabel-trained model reliably detects the majority of \acrshort{isl} presentations that a human expert could reasonably identify from FLAIR imaging alone.
+Consequently, we would suggest that the main utility of the \acrshort{isl} segmentation capabilities of the model are in identify relatively obvious FLAIR-positive \acrshort{isl} in large datasets, for clinical research purposes, or tracking the progression of elderly \acrshort{svd} patients with confirmed FLAIR-positive \acrshort{isl}.